GBarbascumpa/GBarbascumpa/README.md

 ## Greetings,

-My name is Galina, and I'm a New York School University trained Cybersecurity Risk & Management Professional interested in all things Python,and Framework.
+My name is Galina, and I'm a New York School University trained Cybersecurity Risk & Management Professional interested in all things Python, and Framework.

 -👯 I’m looking to collaborate on Cybersecurity Related Projects